Little Honey: Music and lyrics

 The album includes guest appearances by Elvis Costello, Susanna Hoffs, Matthew Sweet and Charlie Louvin.
 "Circles and X's" was written in 1985, around the same time was "If Wishes Were Horses," while "Well Well Well" dates from 1991.
 "Real Love" was released to radio and digital outlets as the first single.

 Critical reception

 Little Honey was met with widespread critical acclaim.
 At Metacritic, which assigns a weighted average rating out of 100 to reviews from mainstream publications, the album received an average score of 72, based on 23 reviews.
 Spin called it "her finest record since Car Wheels on a Gravel Road," stating she "goes back to the roots-rock well and takes a long, satisfying swig".
-Rolling Stone rated the 4 out of a possible 5 stars, singling out the track "If Wishes Were Horses" as "sublime".
+Rolling Stone rated the 4 out of 5 stars, singling out the track "If Wishes Were Horses" as "sublime".
 AllMusic called the album "the most polished and studied record she's ever made", stating "its sound is utterly contemporary, though its forms are rooted in electric '70s rock as well as her fallbacks on blues and old-school Americana", but concluded that there are "songs that pack some punch, but no jaw-dropping wallops".